shiftymitch/node/9/README.md

-# Cool Project
+# README GENERATOR

 ## Description
-A cool new tool to do cool new things.
+A convenient tool to create README files, quickly and easily.

 ## Table of Contents
 * [Installation](#installation)